sp1ff/scribbu/README.md

 For general building and installation instructions, see the file [INSTALL]().

 scribbu is free software.
-See the file COPYING for copying conditions.  scribbu is copyright by Michael Herstine.
+See the file COPYING for copying conditions.  scribbu is copyrighted by Michael Herstine.
 Copyright notices condense sequential years into a range; e.g. "1987-1994" means all years from 1987 to 1994 inclusive.